 For course details, please click the icons in the diagram.

-- have knowledge of the toxicology of chemical substances in terms of their primary mechanisms and the concomitant resulting modes of action at the different levels of biological integration;
+- provide knowledge of the toxicology of chemical substances in terms of their primary mechanisms and the concomitant resulting modes of action at the different levels of biological integration;

-- have insight in the different aspects of toxicology related to its application in the toxicological risk analysis process;
+- provide insight in the different aspects of toxicology related to its application in the toxicological risk analysis process;

 Scheduling: Courses are scheduled annually or at least once every two years.
 For details see the Course schedule